-A.1.2.1-1/2 Defining the Project
+A.1.2.1.1 Defining the Project

-The project consists of all those activities necessary to solve a specific problem (deficiency) or address an opportunity.
+The project consists of all the activities necessary to solve the identified problem (deficiency) or address the identified opportunity.

 If the components are interdependent, then they must be dealt with as a single project.
-For example, if the problem is to provide additional servicing for future development, then the project must be defined as constituting all those components required to provide servicing to the area.
-This may include establishing a new roadway, acquisition of land, construction of a bridge, new water intakes, sewage outfalls etc.
+For example, if the problem is to provide additional servicing for future development, then the project must be defined as constituting all those components required to provide servicing to the future development.
+This may include establishing a new roadway, construction of a bridge, new water intakes, sewage outfalls etc.